Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Results of algorithm comparisons

 \section{Results of algorithm comparisons}

 In this section, we present our tests comparing the three reconstruction algorithms.
 Since MG is a well-established numerical method to solve differential equations, we use MG as a reference and compare iFFT and iFFTP against MG.
-We show in Appendix~\ref{appx:vary_MG_parameters} that our default MG setting (damping factor equals to 0.4, number of iterations of Jacobi equals to 5, and number of iterations of V-cycle equals to 6) has converged.
+This choice is arbitrary, and what we are interested in is the difference among the different algorithms.
+We show in \ref{appx:vary_MG_parameters} that our default MG setting (damping factor equals to 0.4, number of iterations of Jacobi equals to 5, and number of iterations of V-cycle equals to 6) has converged.
 So we use this setting throughout this study and compare iFFT and iFFTP against MG under this setting.
-We focus on the results of ELG, which we present in \cref{sec:ELG_results}.
-We first look at the post-reconstruction two-point clustering statistics, because this is what is used for constraining BAO parameters in DESI, and we focus on Fourier space and \textbf{RecSym} convention.
-We then closely examine the displacement in \cref{sec:ELG_displacement}, since these methods essentially differ by how the displacement is estimated.
-We briefly mention \textbf{RecIso} analysis and compare the results with \textbf{RecSym} results in \cref{sec:ELG_reciso}.
-After presenting the results with ELG in \cref{sec:ELG_results}, we mention the similarities and differences present in the QSO and BGS samples in \cref{sec:QSO_results,sec:BGS_results}, respectively.
-We comment on computing time in \cref{sec:computing_time}.
-Our default smoothing scales are 15 Mpc/$h$ for ELG, 30 Mpc/$h$ for QSO, and 15 Mpc/$h$ for BGS.
+We note that in our test in BGS cubic boxes, i.e. in plane-parallel approximation, iFFT appears to converge to the single-step FFT reconstruction, while MG deviates from it at the level of 0.01\%, which we consider as negligible. iFFTP in cubic boxes deviates even more, which we will discuss in \cref{sec:discussion}.